josewanderleyp/josewanderleyp/README.md

 - 💻 I am an entrepreneur and work as a front-end back-end freelancer
 - 🚀 Currently studying new technologies like ReactJS and ReactNative
 - 👯 Looking for new challenges and opportunities in front-end and back-end dev
-- 💬 Ask me about: WordPress, HTML, CSS, SCSS, Node.JS, jQuery, MySQL, Laravel, Codeigniter [...]
+- 💬 Ask me about: Laravel, Redis, AWS, ECS, SQS, WordPress, HTML5, CS3, SCSS, Node.JS, jQuery, MySQL, Codeigniter [...]
 - ⚡Curiosities: I'm passionate about technology | I like old cars.

 <br>